Washington LLC Tax Structure 2025 – How LLCs are Taxed

 State Business & Occupation Tax

-The state business and occupation (B&O) tax apply to almost all firms in Washington.
+The state business and occupation (B&O) tax applies to almost all firms in Washington.
 This covers nonprofit and for-profit firms organized as corporations, limited liability companies (LLCs), partnerships, and sole proprietorships.
 The B&O tax is based on gross income from commercial activity.
 It is charged at the rate of 1.5% of gross receipts.

 Federal Self-employment Tax